tolkit/telomeric-identifier/README.md

   -m, --minimum [<MINIMUM>]      Minimum length of substring [default: 5] -x, --maximum [<MAXIMUM>]      Maximum length of substring [default: 12] -t, --threshold [<THRESHOLD>]  Positions of repeats are only reported if they occur sequentially in a greater number than the threshold [default: 100]
-      --distance [<DISTANCE>]    The distance from the end of the chromosome as a proportion of chromosome length. [default: 0.1]
+      --distance [<DISTANCE>]    The distance from the end of the chromosome as a proportion of chromosome length.
+Must range from 0-0.5. [default: 0.01]
   -v, --verbose                  Print verbose output.
       --log                      Output a log file.
   -h, --help                     Print help